gurumojo/text/neurodiversity/engagement.md

 [A sad reality](https://www.kwch.com/2021/03/15/letter-to-employer-posted-on-linkedin-goes-viral/)
-showed a hand written plea for employment from a young autistic job seeker circulating on LinkedIn recently.
+showed a hand written plea for employment from a young autistic job seeker circulating on LinkedIn in 2021.
 Did it go viral and capture multiple national network newsrooms because it was inspiration porn?
 Or an inspired job application?
 You decide....
 I know which one I've seen represented more often (and it isn't growing any savings accounts).